-According to a research by National Library of Medicine , the following things were found -
+According to research by the National Library of Medicine, the following things were found -

 Acute Liver Injury And Liver Regeneration

-- Acute liver injury was greater in aged rats compared with younger rats in the acute intraperitoneal ethanol or thioacetamide injection models.
-Ageing causes alterations of several signal-transduction pathways and changes in the expression of C/EBP and chromatin-remodelling proteins.
+Acute liver injury was greater in aged rats compared with younger rats in the acute intraperitoneal ethanol or thioacetamide injection models.
+Aging causes alterations of several signal-transduction pathways and changes in the expression of C/EBP and chromatin-remodeling proteins.
 These age-related alterations may lead to an increase in liver injury and apoptosis after CCl4 treatments.
 In the sequenced process of liver injury and regeneration, ageing decreases regenerative ability, which significantly delays the restoration of liver function.

-Furthermore, a recent study indicated that age-associated change of
+Furthermore, a recent study indicated that age-associated changes of

 Tips for Maintaining Liver Health!